Seasons of Your Day

 Seasons of Your Day is the fourth studio album by American alternative rock band Mazzy Star.
-It was released on September 23, 2013 by the band's own independent record label, Rhymes of An Hour.
-Their first record since the release of their third album Among My Swan in 1996, and the subsequent dissolution of their contract with Capitol Records the following year, they continued recording in 1997 while without a record deal and worked sporadically until the completion of the album in September 2012.
+It was released on September 23, 2013, by the band's own independent record label, Rhymes of an Hour.
+Their first record since the release of their third album, Among My Swan, in 1996, and the subsequent dissolution of their contract with Capitol Records the following year, they continued recording in 1997 without a record deal and worked sporadically until the completion of the album in September 2012.

 The album was recorded in several locations including California, London and Norway, and features contributions from most of the band's original members, including their late violinist Will Glenn, who died from cancer in 2001.
 The album also features Hope Sandoval's Warm Inventions partner Colm Ó Cíosóig, while the late Bert Jansch performs guitar on the song "Spoon".

 Upon its release, Seasons of Your Day received generally favorable reviews from music critics, who complimented its overall production and quality of songwriting.
-"Common Burn"/"Lay Myself Down" was released as the lead single from the album on October 31, 2011 digitally, while a limited edition 7" vinyl followed on January 24, 2012.
+"Common Burn"/"Lay Myself Down" was released as the lead single from the album on October 31, 2011, digitally, while a limited edition 7" vinyl followed on January 24, 2012.
 "California" was issued as the first proper single from the album on August 20, 2013.
 A double A-sided 7" vinyl of "Seasons of Your Day"/"Sparrow" was released through Rough Trade Records on November 4, 2013.
 The album was followed by a non-album single, "I'm Less Here" on Record Store Day 2014.

 The album charted at a career-high position of number 24 on the UK Albums Chart, while also peaking at number five on Billboards Independent Albums Chart.
 The band promoted the album with a fourteen date tour of North America in November 2013.